 At longer shutter speeds, such as 10 seconds or more, it’s sometimes possible for two or more fireworks to be captured in one single exposure.
 How multiple bursts of fireworks will line up in a picture is unpredictable, but it’s definitely something to experiment with.
 You can dial-in timed shutter speeds as long as 30 seconds with all Canon EOS cameras.
 But for shutter speeds longer than 30 seconds, you’ll usually need to switch to the BULB setting, where you can hold the shutter open for as long as the shutter button is kept in its fully depressed position.

 This shot has multiple fireworks captured in a single image using a shutter speed of approx 1 second.
-Shot with the Canon EOS-1D Mark III, 35mm focal length, bulb mode @ f/4, ISO 100 (image © Jim Dicecco)
+EXIF: 35mm focal length, bulb mode @ f/4, ISO 100 (image © Jim Dicecco)

 Turn Mode Dial to “B” setting.
-With EOS-1D and 1Ds series models, press MODE button and turn top Main Dial until “bulb” appears on top LCD info panel
+With EOS-1D and 1Ds series models, press MODE button and turn top Main Dial until “bulb” appears on top LCD info panel.
+With the EOS R1, R3, R5/R5 Mark II, press MODE button and turn the top quick control dial 2 until B appears on top LCD info panel

 CAMERA SETTINGS: LENS APERTURES